 By the time of the axe, the movement in Zurich was over after a slow death in which events in upmarket areas over the river, culminated in the Eighth Dada Soiree in the headquarters of the Swiss Commercial Union.
 Here in April 1919 the Kaufleuten hall saw Czech born writer Walter Serner’s Last Loosening Manifesto, incite the well healed crowd to do just that by pelting the stage and attacking a mannequin he had put there.
-On a Sunday afternoon in 2020 any attempt to recapture a vicarious thrill from today’s desultory experience, would be topped off by needing to buy a ticket for the likes of Doo Wah Diddy Diddy by Manfred Mann to get inside.
+On a Sunday afternoon in 2020 any attempt to recapture a vicarious thrill from today’s desultory experience, would be necessitate buying a ticket for Manfred Mann and a rather apt Doo Wah Diddy Diddy, to get inside.
 History thwarted, some attempt to get back on the tourist track can be salvaged in minutes by a visit to the oldest vegetarian restaurant in the world.
 Opened in 1898 the Haus Hilti benefiting from current thinking by packing people in like battery hens.
 Over in the rapidly class cleansed district of West Zurich one can buy ludicrously priced fondue from a variety of Richard Cheese like proprietors.

 A short distance in the opposite direction to Kaufleuten is the difficult to miss Zeughauskeller and Mike Hammer’s family ownership.
 The rambling fiftieth century beer hall and former armaments store giving you plenty of time to mull over a dozen variety of sausages, and tourisms tendency to destroy what it has come to see.
 Often arriving for a party that that has long since finished and putting our foot in the last of the cake on the way around.
 In this context the absence of Dada in Zurich gives rise to a satisfying feeling of emptiness which is entirely fitting.
 Objects either inaccessible or acting as a catalyst with decay rather than obsolescence their fate.
 After reading of the legend that William Tell’s crossbow originated here in the menu and finally putting it down to consider the surroundings, the presence of artillery pieces over the doors prompting a Rehalp Hill pause for thought.
 Time to give the anarchist a cigarette.